Drexel in Scotland: University of Aberdeen

 Use the Course Catalog

 to search for coursework offered at the University of Aberdeen.
-The McNeil scholarship winner must take a minimum or 36 Drexel credits to cover 3 quarters of credit.

 Students will need to get courses approved by the appropriate department for each course they plan to take at Aberdeen if the course is not on the course equivalency spreadsheet (linked above).
 For example, if you want to take a sociology course at Aberdeen for Drexel credit, its equivalent must be pre-approved by the Sociology Department at Drexel.